klbynum/klbynum/README.md

 - 😄 Pronouns: He/Him
 -   Classification: Junior
+-   After graduating: I plan to be a software developer
 - ⚡ Fun fact: In my free time, I enjoy playing music and spending time with family and friends.
 - 📫 How to reach me: kemonbynum18@gmail.com